casszhao/INF4000.github.io/README.md

 ![a](https://github.com/casszhao/INF4000.github.io/raw/main/debugging.jpg)

-Note that this week is
+Noted this week is
 * **NOT** about advanced techniques and skills for R studio
 * **NOT** about following each step and reproducing each result or graphs
 * about practice solving problems **on your own**
+* **Dont rush** doing this worksheet.
+* Better way to use this worksheet: stop and think how you will do to find the soluation, how you want to approach the issue, and then move on.

 Learning objective:

-* To read error messages
-* available source to start search for your bug
+* To use right sources and platform to search and debug
-* examples
+* To locate problem
+* To formulate a "good" question